LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-primitive-types.md

 ## primitive_types3.rs

-[Array] is one of the common and useful data structure of the programming world.
+[Array] is one of the common and useful data structures in the programming world.

 > A fixed-size array, denoted `[T; N]`, for the element type, `T`,
 > and the **non-negative compile-time** constant size, `N`.

 Unfortunately, Rust doesn't allow runtime deterministic array size.
-If you want one, easiest solution would be using [Vec].
+If you want one, the easiest solution would be using [Vec].
 But keep in mind that the vector is allocated at the heap.

 ```rust